sonocotta/raspberry-media-center/README.md

 [Volumio](https://volumio.com/get-started/) is a great piece of software, extremely popular with media center devices like Raspberry Media Center.

 With HiFi Raspberry and Loud Raspberry, things are fairly simple.
 Those DACs are supported out of the box.
 Select `HiFiBerry DAC` and `Adafruit MAX98357` in the DAC Model settings accordingly.
-Optionally you may also create a `/boot/userconfig.txt` file and add the following config to enable W5500 Ethernet
+Optionally, you may also create a `/boot/userconfig.txt` file and add the following config to enable W5500 Ethernet
 ```
 [all]
 dtoverlay=w5500